Probing Chemical Enrichment in Extremely Metal-Poor Galaxies: One-zone box model

 To enhance understanding of the one-zone model calculation, we provide a comparison of fundamental outcomes from different yield models.
-Figure~\ref{fig:Appen_OnezoneModel_FeO_OH} shows the evolutionary track of the one-zone model calculation presented in Fig.~\ref{fig:onezone}({\it c,d}).
-The top four panels show Model-N, and the bottom four panels show Model-L. Each of the four panels shows the variation in parameters $\ts,\,\ti,\,f_\mathrm{in}$, and $\fo$ clockwise.
-The following parameters were chosen as fiducial values: $\ts=10^9\,{\rm yrs},\,\ti=10^9\,{\rm yrs},\,f_\mathrm{in}=0.0$, and $\fo=0.1$.
+Figure~\ref{fig:Appen_OnezoneModel_FeO_OH} shows the evolutionary track of the one-zone model calculation presented in Figure~\ref{fig:onezone}({\it c,d}).
+The top four panels show Model-N, and the bottom four panels show Model-L. Each of the four panels shows the variation in parameters $\ts,\,\ti,\,f_\mathrm{inf}$, and $\fo$ clockwise.
 The pathway of chemical evolution is influenced by the choice of yields, with $\ts$ playing a primary role.
 A larger value of $\fo$ leads to an increase in the Fe/O due to SN Ia contributions, accentuating the impact of gas outflow and the most recent metal enrichment.
-The evolutionary tracks in the upper four panels begin with a high Fe/O ratio, approximately $0.35$, a consequence of metal enrichment by PISN from {\PopIII} stars.
+The evolutionary tracks in the upper four panels begin with a high Fe/O ratio, approximately $0.35$, a consequence of metal enrichment by PISN from {\PopIII} stars (See the red line for $\log \text{Age}\, \mathrm{yr} = 6.4$ in {\it panel (e)} of Figure~\ref{fig:Appen_CElib_OH_HeH_FeO}.)
 In the \citet{Limongi2018ApJS} yield, on the other hand, metal enrichment by {\SNII} is mainly contributed by the WR star, resulting in low Fe/O values at low metallicities in the one-zone model.